DylanLeveille/C2KA-GUI/README.md

 2. Open a python IDE (using a version of Python 3.6).
 3. Run the main program by compiling the gui.py file in the IDE.

-Note: Steps 2 and 3 may be skipped by starting the executable found in the project folder (Not yet implemented).
+Note: Steps 2 and 3 may be skipped by starting the executable found in the project folder.

 ### Prerequisites *(ideas borrowed from Dr. Bailey's course outline for SYSC 1005, Carleton University)